kaylajanos/STT4870/Git/GitOne.md

 ### Creating a GitHub Repository

 In order to push your local work to a remote repository, you will first need to create the remote repository.
-Log in to your GitHub account, click the `New repository` button, then give your repository a name and optionally a description.
+Log in to your GitHub account; click the `New repository` button;
+then, give your repository a name and optionally a description.
 When you finish, click the `Create repository` button, and your GitHub repository will be created.
 You should click in the box `Initialize this repository with a README` if you want GitHub to create a markdown README file.
 ![AlansGitRepo](./images/CreateGitRepo.png)